VietAnh14/Kohonen/README.md

-# Konohen
+# Kohonen
-Konohen project for school with r = 0
+Kohonen project for school with r = 0